ryannealsmith/product_features_db/CSV_UPDATE_README.md

 ## How It Works

-### For Product Capabilities
+### For Capabilities
-When you update a product capability:
+When you update a capability:
-- **Due Date**: Updates the `next_review_date` for ALL readiness assessments of ALL technical capabilities under that product capability
+- **Due Date**: Updates the `next_review_date` for ALL readiness assessments of ALL technical functions linked to that capability
-- **Target TRL**: Updates the TRL for ALL readiness assessments of ALL technical capabilities under that product capability
+- **Target TRL**: Updates the TRL for ALL readiness assessments of ALL technical functions linked to that capability through the M:N relationship

-### For Technical Capabilities
+### For Technical Functions
-When you update a technical capability:
+When you update a technical function:
-- **Due Date**: Updates the `next_review_date` for ALL readiness assessments of that specific technical capability
+- **Due Date**: Updates the `next_review_date` for ALL readiness assessments of that specific technical function
-- **Target TRL**: Updates the TRL for ALL readiness assessments of that specific technical capability
+- **Target TRL**: Updates the TRL for ALL readiness assessments of that specific technical function

 ### Assessment Updates
 When TRL is updated, the script also: